Home /Compare /vs Jace

 Jace owns the proactive-automation pitch well.
 ForthWrite Pro covers the same ground - auto-draft replies waiting when you open Gmail, batch drafting across the inbox - plus the closed-loop learning system that makes the automated drafts sound like you wrote them rather than like the AI guessed.

 The risk with automation-first products is quality: the more drafts you generate without supervision, the higher the recipient-side AI-detection cost.
-ForthWrite instruments the supervision (edit comparison, voice profile cadence, dashboard improvement curve) so the automation actually gets sharper as you use it, not noisier.
+ForthWrite instruments the supervision (edit comparison, voice profile cadence, dashboard improvement curve) so the automation gets closer to your voice as you use it, not noisier.

 On the model side: ForthWrite ships 9-provider BYOK on Standard and Pro, so you can route quick replies through a cheap model and save Claude or GPT-class models for high-stakes threads.
 Jace locks the provider.